Flags from countries around the world

 Approval rate49%

-You need strong, consistent evidence and careful preparation.
+You'll need strong, consistent evidence and careful preparation to give yourself the best chance.

 Slower than about 77% of countries

-Based on volume-weighted comparison across all visa types Ghana citizens apply for.
+Based on a weighted comparison across all visa types that Ghana citizens typically apply for.

-Global average: 92%About half as likely as the global average
+Global average: 92%About half as likely as average

 Ghana is a moderate source of Australian visa applications.
-Statistics are reasonably reliable.Rank #90 of 173 countries (48th percentile)
+These statistics are reasonably reliable.Ranked #90 of 173 countries (48th percentile)

-Processing times vary significantly based on your country of citizenship and location.
-Get a personalised estimate for your specific situation.
+Processing times vary significantly based on your citizenship and location.
+Find out what the wait really looks like for someone like you.

 Understanding the country score

-The country score ranks your citizenship against all other nationalities based on two factors: how quickly applications are typically processed and how often they are approved.
-Approval rates carry more weight in the calculation since this is what matters most to applicants.
-The score ranges from 0-100, with higher values indicating faster processing and higher approval rates relative to other countries.
+The country score ranks your citizenship against all other nationalities based on two factors: processing speed and approval rates.
+Approval rates are weighted more heavily because that's ultimately what matters most.
+Scores range from 0-100, with higher scores meaning faster processing and better approval odds compared to other countries.

-Our reports are based exclusively on official government data obtained through Freedom of Information (FOI) requests to the Australian Department of Home Affairs: visa refusal rates (FOI Reference DA24/02/00115) and processing times (FOI Reference DA25/10/00449).
-We keep this data current by calibrating it monthly against official processing times published by the Department of Home Affairs.
+Our reports are based exclusively on official government data obtained through Freedom of Information requests to the Australian Department of Home Affairs: visa refusal rates (FOI Reference DA24/02/00115) and processing times (FOI Reference DA25/10/00449).
+We calibrate this data monthly against the Department's published processing times to keep it current.

 Need help with your application?